niceprogram/Robin/tournament/README.md

 duration (`round_duration_seconds` in `tournament_settings`) to leave
 buffer room.

+You can also change the round length itself at any time — even in the middle of a tournament — using **Ronde duur (min)** in the same control bar.
+This only affects rounds generated from that point on; whichever round is currently in progress keeps running with the duration it already started with, so you never lose or gain time on a live timer.

+## 2b.
+Starting a brand new tournament (reset)

+To wipe an event completely and start everyone back at zero, use **🔄 Toernooi resetten** on `admin.php`.
+It's a two-step safety check: you have to type `RESET` into a text box before the confirm button even becomes clickable, so it can't be triggered by an accidental click.

+There's also a checkbox, **"Ook alle deelnemers verwijderen"** (also remove all participants):

+- **Unchecked** (default): clears every round/match/result and puts the tournament back to "not started," but keeps your existing roster of names — handy if you're running a second tournament with the same group of kids right after the first.
+- **Checked**: also deletes every player, so you can add a completely new set of names for a totally different group.

+This is permanent and cannot be undone — there's no "undo reset" button, only the typed confirmation before it runs.

+## 2c.
+Dutch interface

+Every page (`dashboard.php`, `admin.php`, `leaderboard.php`, `index.php`),
+all on-screen buttons/labels/messages, and the 10 station names are now in Dutch (e.g. *Airhockey, Armworstelen, Autoracen, Dammen, Tafeltennis, Op één been staan, Pingpongbekers, Minigolf* — *Darts* and *Uno* are the same word in both languages).

+**If you already imported the original English schema before this update**, run `sql/migrate_dutch_stations.sql` once against your existing `kvannl_Zebra` database (via phpMyAdmin's Import tab) to rename your existing station rows to their Dutch equivalents.
+It's safe to run even if you're not sure whether you need it — every statement only touches rows that still have the old English name and leaves everything else untouched.

 ## 3. Scoring rules (as specified)

 | Outcome            | Player A | Player B | Judge |